breadtard/uwutools/uwuEdit/README.md

 Because we need more uwuTools and easier to distrubute to the teacher.

 ### How do I use it?
-Tkinter is required.
+Python3.8 and tkinter are required.
 The package name is usually `python38-tk`.
-To run it `python3.8 /path/to/uwuEdit.py`.
+To install uwuEdit run the `install.sh` script.
+If you want to run it without installing it, run `./uwuEdit`.

 :wq